DIFFERENT TYPES OF CONCENTRATES

 Budder can be made from shatter by whisking it on a hot plate.
 The budder’s trick is to gently but vigorously beat it over a long time while still warm.

-Keep in mind that concentrate on consistency is more of an art than a science, and it may take several batches to get the consistency you’re looking for.
-Even if it is not a perfect consistency, the concentrate will be just as powerful and will work just as well.
+Keep in mind that concentrate on consistency is more of an art than a science, and it may take several batches to get the feeling you’re looking for.
+Even if it is not a perfect consistency, the THC concentrate will be just as potent and will work just as well.

 - Live Resin

 Live resin is an avant-garde extraction method with exciting advantages for consumers for recreational and therapeutic purposes.
 This resin is produced with one of the extraction methods described above, often BHO, but with cryogenic flowers as the starting material.
 It results in a much richer terpenoid profile and a more humid end product.
-This higher concentration of terpenes not only results in a deeper flavor it also translates into a greater variety of health benefits.
+This higher concentration of terpenes results in a deeper flavor and translates into a greater variety of health benefits.

 PHO is similar to BHO, but it is made with propane, “Propane Hash Oil” (propane oil).
 Making PHO also has a risk of combustion, but the risk of contamination in PHO is lower than in BHO.
 PHO is usually cheaper than BHO.